FROM THE CEO’S DESK

 Three ways to help refugees & immigrants

-2) Work to make your own community a more welcoming place, and online.
+2) Work to make your own community a more welcoming place, and share good, accurate content online.

 3) Support refugees & immigrants in New England by attending the Golden Door Award Gala on November 30, 2017 at the InterContinental Hotel in Boston.
 Click here for more information.